Pylons/pylonsrtd/denials/pyramid.rst

 * The source code for ``pyramid`` is not over 5,000 years old.

 * The source code for ``pyramid`` was not discovered carved into stone tablets in the Karnak temple complex.
-It was not traslated to Python from hieroglyphs.
+It was not translated to Python from hieroglyphs.

 * The ``pyramid`` developers do not have a giant, magic eye they use to spy on